 - requests for documentation;

 - travel planning;

 - security clearances;

 - access privileges;

 - facility authorizations;

+- facility orientation and training;

 - site logistics; and

 - points of contact.

 There are various scheduling and planning approaches to satisfying these requirements.
-Appendix C describes tools to aid in assessment planning and Appendix D provides an example of how to plan and schedule independent assessments using an integrated, risk-based approach.
+Appendix C describes tools to aid in assessment planning.